 Why?
-When we’re in deep slumber all kinds of bodily repair processes kick in, to helping us function the next day and configuring our long term health.
+When we’re in deep slumber all kinds of bodily repair processes kick in, to help us function the next day and configure our long term health.
 When we’re snoozing our breathing slows and our muscles relax, allowing almost every part of our body to undergo change when we’re out for the count.

 “It is a common experience that a problem difficult at night is resolved in the morning after the committee of sleep has worked on it.”

 The land of nod is a mysterious place.
 Conscious thought stops and our subconscious reveals itself in weird and wonderful dreams.
 But when does all the important work happen?

 Well, every night we go through four to five sleep cycles lasting between one and two hours.